vbolden/Character_counter/README.md

 # REFLECTION
 1. I used the useState hook to set the initial value of the text to the initialValue, which was blank.
 Then I used a callback function to capture the user's input assign it to the text, then send the newText back up.

-2. Looking up the average reading time as a reference
+2. I looked up the average reading time to use as a baseline and I based the calculations on the amount of words typed by the user.
+I also considered that this reading time needed to be more consistent than precise for this lab.

-3. By using local state management
+3. By using local state management to only store one state and have everything else derived which avoids re-rendering and synchronization issues.

 4.